Skip to Content

 If a swimming advisory is in effect, the Municipality will post signs at the following beaches under the direction of the Thunder Bay District Health Unit:

-• Geraldton waterfront (Municipal Administration Office)
+• Geraldton Waterfront (Municipal Administration Office)

 • Jeff Gauthier Park (Longlac)